TTUSDC/ttuacm-website/README.md

 ```

 ### Contributing:
-  Please contact us at [acmtexastech@gmail.com](mailto:acmtexastech@gmail.com) for more information on how to contribute to this project
+  Please contact us at [acmtexastech@gmail.com](mailto:acmtexastech@gmail.com) for more information on how to contribute to this project.

   You are also free to visit our [contributing page](https://github.com/ynigoreyes/ttuacm-backend/blob/master/.github/.CONTRIBUTING.md)